 44. Dealing with seized property

-(1) This section does not apply in relation to a seized animal that is fauna, unless the animal had been lawfully taken under the Wildlife Conservation Act 1950.
+(1) This section does not apply in relation to a seized animal that is fauna, unless the animal had been lawfully taken.

 (2) As soon as practicable after seizing property an inspector must take reasonable steps to notify the owner or a person in charge of the property that it has been seized and of the owner’s rights under subsection (6).